Frequently Asked Questions

 What is Community Skills Program®?

-Community Skills Program® is a private, non-residential community reentry program that was founded in 1981 to serve persons with brain injuries.
-Now in its 40th year of operation, the program also serves persons with other neurological and neuro-developmental disabilities.
+Community Skills Program® is a private, non-residential community reentry program operated by Counseling and Rehabilitation, Inc. and Counseling and Rehabilitation of New Jersey, Inc. It was founded in 1981 to serve persons with traumatic brain injuries.
+Now in its 40th year of operation, the program also serves persons with other neurological and neurodevelopmental disabilities.

 What is a community reentry program?

 As the name implies, community reentry programs assist individuals to reenter the community.
 Many persons require extensive treatment following a brain injury and receive emergency treatment, acute care, and acute and post-acute rehabilitation.
 However, even after receiving extensive treatment, many individuals with brain injuries still need additional services to make a satisfactory transition from hospital- or facility-based services to their own homes and communities.
 Other individuals may have received only emergency treatment or minimal inpatient or outpatient treatment and then experience problems when they try to perform their usual roles at home, school, or work, or in the community at large.
-The services we provide are listed in our brochure (click here) and under Services (click here) on this website; individuals may receive any or all of the services, depending on their needs.
+The services we provide are listed in our brochure (click here) and under Services (click here) on this website; individuals may receive any or all of the services, depending on their needs, and following approval by the funding source.

 Is there a difference between a community reentry and a community-based program?

-In the early to mid-1980s, when Community Skills Program® was growing, the terms community reentry, community reintegration, or community integration were frequently used to describe our type of program.
+In the early to mid-1980s, when Community Skills Program® was growing, the terms community reentry, community reintegration, and community integration were frequently used to describe our type of program.
 Later, the term community-based was applied generically to various programs not on the grounds of a hospital or an institution.
 In 1992, the Commission on Accreditation of Rehabilitation Facilities (CARF) categorized brain injury programs as medical or community integrated and, in 1996, began using the term community integrative.
-CARF now has a category for home and community services.
+Home and community services is currently being used by CARF.
 Our program fits the labels of community reentry, community-based, community integration, community reintegration, community integrated, community integrative and, of course, home- and community-based.
 We frequently use the term community reentry because our focus is on the individual, who is reentering the community, not the program, which is integrated in the community.
-When individuals enter our program, they are making the transition to their homes and communities or focusing on progress they can make there; being integrated in the community is the goal.
+When individuals enter our program, they are making the transition to their homes and communities; being integrated in the community is the goal.
 We provide services to facilitate this process.

 At what point in this process are people referred to Community Skills Program®?

 Depending on the individual’s circumstances, referral to Community Skills Program® may be appropriate following emergency or acute care; acute rehabilitation; outpatient services; day treatment; or transitional living/residential treatment.
-Our services are often requested concurrently with residential facilities, outpatient services, or day treatment at a hospital or facility, to provide an opportunity for the individual to apply, in his/her real-life setting, the skills being addressed during facility-based treatment.
+Our services are often requested concurrently with outpatient services or day treatment at a hospital or facility, to provide an opportunity for the individual to apply, in his/her real-life setting, the skills being addressed during facility-based treatment.
 This arrangement provides an excellent opportunity to make observations of the individual's functional capacities in the community, and to share this information with the therapists in the facility.
-Our services have also been requested many years following an individual’s brain injury and rehabilitation treatment; that usually happens when a family member or rehabilitation case manager believes the individual may be able to engage in a more productive daily routine.
+Our services have also been requested many years following an individual’s brain injury and rehabilitation treatment; that usually happens when a family member or rehabilitation case manager believes the individual has the potential to engage in a more productive daily routine.

 Why are the additional services necessary if quality treatment has been provided to a person with a brain injury prior to the individual’s discharge to his/her home?